paritytech/polkadot-sdk/substrate/docker/README.md

 ./build.sh
 ```

-> IMPORTANT: The build.sh script is configured to default to `linux/amd64` platform architecture.
+> Important: The build.sh script is configured to default to `linux/amd64` platform architecture.
 If you are using Apple Silicon then it will use `linux/x86_64`.
 If you are using a different platform architecture then please specify it for the value of `DOCKER_DEFAULT_PLATFORM`.

-> NOTE: If you are in the root directory of the Polkadot SDK please run `./substrate/docker/build.sh`
+> Note: If you are in the root directory of the Polkadot SDK please run `./substrate/docker/build.sh`

 If you wish to create a debug build rather than a production build, then you may modify the
 [.Dockerfile](./substrate_builder.Dockerfile) replacing `cargo build --locked --release` with just